 For their price, you could do a lot worse than the Sony WF-XB700 True Wireless Headphones.
 They are a marked improvement on the original WF-1000X and WF-SP700N, and without a doubt our second-favorite Sony true wireless earbuds.

 They're a result of years of hard work by Sony's audio design team that started its efforts with the divisive Sony WF-1000X and sports-focused Sony WF-SP700N before crafting the nearly perfect Sony WF-1000XM3 with active noise cancellation.

 They have a fun, energetic sound quality, feel comfortable during long listening sessions and have an 18-hour combined battery life.
 We don't love their radar-disc shape and their lack of noise cancellation, but these are undoubtedly not Sony's best true wireless earbuds.

 Despite the fact they're now a few years old, they're still a top option for noise-cancelling headphones – even if Sony has upgraded its headphones a few times since.

 Like the newer models, they support hi-res audio, and sport features like Quick Attention mode, ambient noise mode (although we did find it can be temperamental), and are very adept when it comes to noise-cancellation.

 So, why would you buy the oldest generation of Sony's noise-cancelling cans?
 Well, you'll likely find that retailers have cut the prices since the newer models launched, which means you could get yourself a fantastic deal on a still very capable pair of Sony headphones – if you don't mind losing the inbuilt voice assistant and quality of life updates offered by the WH-1000MX3s and the WH-1000XM4s.

 Read more: Sony MDR-1000X review

 - Want to see what's on offer from the competition?
-Check out the best headphones of 2020
+Check out the best Bose headphones you can buy today